-The Office of Temporary and Disability Assistance (OTDA) works closely with CoCs as needed to support their efforts in the community and to ensure the needs of those most vulnerable in the communityare being met.
+Describe coordination with the Continuum of Care and efforts to address the needs of homeless persons (particularly chronically homeless individuals and families, families with children, veterans, and unaccompanied youth) and persons at risk of homelessness being met.
 OTDA has and will continue to act as liaison between CoCs and the local social service district which is often the first stop for someone experiencing homelessness.
-OTDA periodically sponsors in-person meetings and networking between the different community members in an area to insure the local homeless system is working in a way to best serve those in need.

-Describe consultation with the Continuum(s) of Care that serves the State in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS:
+OTDA periodically sponsors inperson meetings and networking between the different community members in an area to insure the local homeless system is working in a way to best serve those in need.
+Describe consultation with the Continuum(s) of Care that serves the State in determining how to allocate ESG funds, develop performance standards for and evaluate outcomes of projects and activities assisted by ESG funds, and develop funding, policies and procedures for the operation and administration of HMIS